BostonGlobe/wp-local-compose/README.md

 # Boston.local

 This is an all-in-one localhost environment for boston.com.
 It has ElasticSearch, MariaDB, and Redis installed in their own containers.
+It will create self signed certificates for the local URL, and install WP-CLI that has access to the WP instance and Maria database containers.

 ## Getting Started